thin-edge/tedge-pki-smallstep/README.md

 ## Installation

+### Pre-requisites

+If you are using a firewall on the main device (or in your cloud setup), ensure that the following ports are open, otherwise the child device will not be able to connect to the main device.

+* Port 8443 (TCP) - INCOMING - step-ca endpoint (local PKI) used to issue certificates for the local network
+* Port 8883 (TCP) - INCOMING - mosquitto broker
+* Port 8000 (TCP) - INCOMING - thin-edge.io File Transfer Service (HTTP server)
+* Port 8001 (TCP) - INCOMING - thin-edge.io Cumulocity Local Proxy

 ### Main device

 The pki should be installed on the main device so that the child devices can request an initial x509 certificate, and also setup periodic renewal.